 - There is a maximum limit of 1024 fields in a single custom object.

-- You can enable a maximum of 25 custom object record fields per custom object for Insight reporting.
+- You can enable a maximum of 25 custom objects for Insight reporting, with a maximum of 25 text fields, 10 numeric fields, and 10 date/time fields per custom object.

 Custom object terminology